-The City has included Program 5 to support construction of higher-density housing in areas with better access to commercial and services opportunities and encourage integration of a variety of unit types to facilitate mixed-income neighborhoods, deter displacement of residents experiencing overcrowding and overpayment, combat patterns of income segregation, and provide housing mobility opportunities for a range of households.
-The distribution of sites identified in Table 1K-8 is based on the availability of sites and potential for development during the planning period.
+The City has included Program 13: Housing for a Variety of Needs to support construction of higherdensity housing in areas with better access to opportunities and encourage integration of a variety of unit types to facilitate mixed-income neighborhoods, combat patterns of income segregation, and provide housing mobility opportunities for a range of households.
+The distribution of sites identified in Table 1D-10 is based on the availability of sites and potential for development during the planning period.

-Figures 1K-22 through 1K-26 compare the distribution of projected units by income category of the following indicators compared to citywide patterns to understand how the projected locations of units will affirmatively further fair housing: TCAC resource opportunity areas, median income, predominant population, disability rates, environmental health, and overpayment.
-The following sites inventory discussion includes an analysis of the number of projected units by income category, total RHNA capacity, and city acreage by income category to further assess the potential impacts of the sites inventory to affirmatively further fair housing.
+FIGURE 1D-18 through FIGURE 1D-27 compare the distribution of projected units by income category of the following indicators compared to citywide patterns to understand how the projected locations of units will affirmatively further fair housing: TCAC opportunity areas, median income, predominant population, disability rates, educational score, environmental health, and overpayment.
+The following sites inventory discussion includes an analysis of the number of projected units by income category, and total RHNA capacity by income category to further assess the potential impacts of the sites inventory to affirmatively further fair housing.